prjemian/spec2nexus/docs/source/nexus_file_layout.rst

     - the MCA group (now an NXnote) could be an NXdetector
     - clarify what items are defined from SPEC macros
     - clarify what items appear on a conditional basis
-    - how to write and load a custom plugin

 .. sidebar:: *for reference*: tree view